drg49/Project-Portfolio/readme.md

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+At the end, my project will contain all my project links, images, and

 ## Google Sheet

 Include link to your google sheet here.
-Here is the sample [Joe had used in class](https://docs.google.com/spreadsheets/d/15PmioBi2dQEkewpqI7MDkDpvcVF0Trw8vmarAQbwoHk/edit#gid=0)
+Here is the sample [Joe had used in class](https://docs.google.com/spreadsheets/d/10vCKRW3pH7xYwJO6E_0_ufhaKcfvna8j6HUz9hPKhbA/edit#gid=0)

 ## Portfolio I want to Emulate